cursorless-dev/cursorless/docs/contributing/test-case-recorder.md

 #### Testing decoration highlights

 We support testing our decoration highlights, eg the flash of red when something is deleted.
+If you record tests into the `decorations/` directory, these will automatically be captured.

-If you'd like to be able to record tests which check our decoration highlights, please add another command to your personal talon files.
+If you'd like to record decorations when recording into a different directory, please add another command to your personal talon files.
 See the two files links above for context.
 Add the command below to your to your `vscode.py` and ensure that there is a matching Talon command.

 ```
   actions.user.vscode_with_plugin("cursorless.recordTestCase", {"isDecorationsTest": True})